 Corinne McCoy leads the Spanish Language program.
 Visit the Spanish page to learn more about the BNS Spanish curriculum.

 Heading back into the main building, we hear that music class is now in session.
-Reagan Whelan leads the Music program for the elementary students at BNS, which ends each year with a school-wide music performance.
-Each class performs a musical number and shares the love she has for music.
+Dan Richards leads the Music program for the elementary students at BNS, which ends each year with a school-wide music performance.
+Each class performs a musical number and shares the love he has for music.
 At BNS students learn to read music and to appreciate a different styles of music from a variety of cultures and traditions.
 Students' appreciation of music lasts a lifetime thanks to the BNS Music program.

 Visit the Music page to learn more about the BNS Music curriculum.